-- S.O.
+- SOAR's Transitional Center, the first of its kind in Gyumri, is a residential setting for older teenage girls who have outgrown the traditional orphanage but who are not yet ready for independent living.
+The residents go to college; cultivate a business; be enriched by SOAR's academic programs; appreciate volunteerism; learn essential life skills, including home and money management; build selfnurturance and self-confidence; and prepare themselves for emotional, fiscal, and professional independence. - •S.O.
 Khach Orphanage in Syria has been a family for more than 90 years.
 Before March 2012, the children lived in the Telil area of Syria.
 Due to civil unrest, the children moved to the Aram Manoogian Community Center in September 2012.
 S.O.
 Khach houses healthy children and young adults between the ages of 8 and 19 years old. - SOS Children's Villages' Armenian Charity Foundation Idjevan and Kotayk is a child-centered organization whose core mission is to provide care and development for children without parental care and children in difficult life circumstances.
 The organization was founded in 1989 in response to the devastating earthquake of December 1988.
 In 1990, SOS Children's Village in Kotayk opened its doors for children who had lost their parents in the earthquake.
 It was the first SOS Children's Village in any former Soviet republic.
 SOS Children's Village in Idjevan was founded in 2009.
 Presently, SOS Children's Villages in Armenia operate a wide range of child care and family strengthening community and educational activities. - Terchoonian Home is a private orphanage in Gyumri, Armenia, housing children between the ages of 3 and 18. - Vanadzor Orphanage is a private orphanage in Vanadzor, Armenia, housing healthy children under the age of 18. - Vardashen is a state boarding school in Yerevan, Armenia, housing children who exhibit socially dangerous behavior between the ages of 6 and 18. - The Voice of the Armenian Church Orphan Summer Camp, operating under the auspices of the Eastern Prelacy and its Executive Council, is held in the summer retreat of Tsaghgadzor, Armenia, and hosts orphaned children between the ages of 10 and 16.
-The Camp, held in July for eight days, exposes the children to comfort, love, compassion, and care, while simultaneously instilling in them the love of Christ and the history of the Armenian Church. - Warm Hearth (3rd village and Arinj, Armenia) houses adults with disabilities who have outgrown the state-funded orphanages.
-The two facilities provide the residents with an alternative to psychiatric institutions, offering holistic care in a family-like setting. - Yerevan's Children Home (formerly Nork Orphanage) in Yerevan, Armenia, houses children (both healthy and with special needs) ages 6 years and under. - Yerevan Special School Number 11 for Mentally Retarded Children (Nubarashen) is a state boarding school in Yerevan housing children with special needs. - Zadik Orphanage is a state orphanage in Yerevan housing approximately 20 children, ages 6-18.
+The Camp, held in July for eight days, exposes the children to comfort, love, compassion, and care, while simultaneously instilling in them the love of Christ and the history of the Armenian Church.

+- Warm Hearth (3rd village and Arinj, Armenia) houses adults with disabilities who have outgrown the state-funded orphanages.
+The two facilities provide the residents with an alternative to psychiatric institutions, offering holistic care in a family-like setting. - Yerevan's Children Home (formerly Nork Orphanage) in Yerevan, Armenia, houses children (both healthy and with special needs) ages 6 years and under. - Yerevan Special School Number 11 for Mentally Retarded Children (Nubarashen) is a state boarding school in Yerevan housing children with special needs. - Zadik Orphanage is a state RCI in Yerevan, Armenia, that houses approximately 21 children between the ages of 3 and 18 and serves 83 additional children non-residentially.
+After the age of 18, the overnight children can move to either Rainbow House, a transitional home, or Zadikavan, a farming village in Arzni.